 Return on equity (ROE) is the measure of a company's net income divided by its shareholders' equity and is a gauge of a corporation's profitability and how efficiently it generates those profits.

 Return on invested capital (ROIC) is a calculation used to assess a company's efficiency in allocating capital to profitable investments.
-The formula for calculating ROIC in Morningstar involves dividing Net Income by the average of invested capital.
+The formula for calculating ROIC involves dividing Net Income by the average of invested capital.

 ...and much more!